versionone/VersionOne.SDK.JavaScript/README.md

-# VersionOne.SDK.JavaScript
+# VersionOne JavaScript SDK

-API client for use with JavaScript or CoffeeScript, either from Node.JS on the server, or (experimentally) from a web browser.
+The VersionOne JavaScript SDK is an open-source and community supported client for the VersionOne API that can be used with JavaScript or CoffeeScript, either from Node.JS on the server, or (experimentally) from a web browser.

+As an open-sourced and community supported project, the VersionOne JavaScript SDK is not formally supported by VersionOne.

+That said, there are a number of options for getting your questions addressed:

+* [StackOverflow](http://stackoverflow.com/questions/tagged/versionone): For asking questions of the VersionOne Development Community.
+* [GitHub Issues](https://github.com/versionone/VersionOne.SDK.JavaScript/issues): For submitting issues that others may try to address.

+In general, StackOverflow is your best option for getting support for the VersionOne JavaScript SDK.

+The source code for the VersionOne JavaScript SDK is free and open-source, and we encourage you to improve it by [submitting pull requests](https://help.github.com/articles/using-pull-requests)!

 ## Getting Started With [`sample.js`](sample.js) on Node.js